Best Wineries for Wine Tasting in Northern Virginia

 Some of our favorites are:

 Could you hit up all five of these in one day?
-No, although Breaux, Sunset Hills and Tarara are doable in one day.
+No, although Breaux, Sunset Hills, and Tarara are doable in one day.
 The good news is that there are dozens of really great wineries in the area – many that have beautiful views and grounds, if not amazing wine — so you can’t really go wrong.
 Just pick a handful of wineries from the route maps on Virginiawine.org and set out to explore.

-Where to Stay
+Where to Stay in Northern VA

 Red Fox Inn in Middleburg, VA